-So, these years later, as my friend excitedly told me about the recent book she discovered, I, of course, had to get a copy of my own.
-Betty’s self-titled book Lifestyle by Nature details her experience over many years of developing a process that has worked for her.
+So, these years later, as my friend excitedly told me about the book she discovered, I, of course, had to get a copy of my own.
+Betty’s self-titled book, Lifestyle by Nature, details her experience over many years of developing a process that has worked for her.
 She modifies her diet and activity as she learns of new or updated information.

-Without going into specifics, Betty is now approaching 80 years of age and continues to be in incredible shape, continuing to run and swim fantastic distances and has an active and healthy lifestyle.
+Without going into specifics, Betty is now in her 80s and continues to be in incredible shape, continuing to run and swim fantastic distances and has an active and healthy lifestyle.

-In this book, she shares how she achieved a full lifestyle change from some unhealthy living in her early adulthood, and how she still manages to maintain it.
+In her book, she shares how she achieved a full lifestyle change from some unhealthy living in her early adulthood, and how she still manages to maintain it.

 Betty Holston Smith spent 30 to 40 years investigating health information and carefully developing a plan for herself.
 She happily shares what she learned and suggests we get curious and learn more as well.
 Her process developed out of her curiosity and desire to live a natural lifestyle, and she acted on both to achieve that life.

 Betty eagerly shares with her readers a guide to finding their own best life through the six steps, done in order, that she advocates and continues to follow.

 As you begin, find your internal strength.
 Betty suggests searching your psyche for that challenge or trauma you had to overcome.
 Search for the strength within.